Skip to main content

 Understanding Legal Funding for Appeals

 Legal funding, or litigation funding, is a situation where third-party financiers fund legal expenses in return for a share of the award or settlement if the case is won.
-In appeal proceedings, funding is essential because it enables individuals and companies to pursue adverse judgments without risking financial collapse.
+In appeal proceedings, funding is essential because it enables individuals and companies to pursue adverse court judgments through an appeal without risking financial collapse.

 Appeal cases tend to involve substantial resources, such as lawyer fees, court fees, expert witness fees, and administrative fees.
 Without funding, most individuals might not be able to seek their legal rights.